asaad227/full-stack-react-app/README.md

 ## Project Layout

-Using React Router to link the page and different components to create the app - Backhand heroku DATEBASE using express-generator-esmodules then implement that database to create get and post request - also FETCH DATA from third party API and display on the page.
+Using React Router to link the page and different components to create the app - Backend heroku DATEBASE using express-generator-esmodules then implement that database to create get and post request - also FETCH DATA from third party API and display on the page.

 # Getting Started